 Such as: from an early interview there was a statement made that we should expect to discover that Harry’s parents’ line of work was “important”.
 We did indeed expect to do so.
 We did not, however, ever discover any such thing.

-Until HBP came out, I was already beginning to doubt that we would discover anything of the sort.
+Once HBP came out, I was already beginning to doubt that we would discover anything of the sort.
 Although I was still inclined to hedge my bets.
 It’s obvious that a number of bits of information had been deliberately kept back for the last book.
 And that could have turned out to be one of them.
 Certainly in regards to Lily.
 We’d been tacitly promised another bombshell there.
-Mainly by the narrative having concentrated so steadily on James up through the end of OotP, until Horace Slughorn turned up and rhapsodized about Lily’s skill in Potions for an entire book.
+Mainly by the narrative having concentrated so steadily on James, until Horace Slughorn turned up and rhapsodized about Lily’s skill in Potions for an entire book.

 In the event though, we never heard a peep as to the Potters having ever done anything that was of any importance whatsoever.
 Apart from having a baby, and dying.